muratk5n/thirdwave/en/README.md

 ---

-H2 Fuel News: "Charbone plan to establish a green hydrogen production facility in Nova Scotia, Canada with its announcement today (June 21) of a signed Memorandum of Understanding (MoU) with Port Hawkesbury Paper (PHP)"
+H2 Fuel News: "Charbone plan to establish a green hydrogen production facility in Nova Scotia, Canada with its announcement of a signed Memorandum of Understanding (MoU) with Port Hawkesbury Paper (PHP)"

 ---